PIGNet: A physics-informed deep learning model toward generalized drug-target interaction predictions: Conclusion

 \section{Conclusion}

-In this work, we integrated physical models into neural networks to build a generalized drug-target interaction (DTI) prediction model, named PIGNet.
-By achieving a high model generalization, our model has substantial pragmatic merits in virtual high-throughput screening schemes.
-Such an achievement is substantiated with the CASF2016 and CSAR benchmark results.
-A DTI model for virtual screening should make accurate energy predictions on true binding complexes and correctly screen out invalid, non-binding complexes.
-The former requirement is associated with scoring and ranking powers, and the latter condition is related to docking and screening powers.
-Yet the DNN-based benchmark models scored similarly competent scoring and ranking powers, no model was marked comparable to PIGNet regarding the docking and screening powers.

-We attribute the success in our model to the two key strategies proposed in this work.
+In this work, we studied the inadequate generalization problem of deep learning models that are often encountered in real-world applications where data for training is very scarce and imbalanced.
+As an important practical example, we focused on drug target interaction (DTI) models for the fast and reliable virtual screening of drug candidates.
+The resulting model, named PIGNet, could achieve better generalization as well as higher accuracy compared to other deep learning models.
+We attribute the success in our model to the following two strategies.
 The first one is to employ the physics-informed parameterized equations.
 The physics modeling acts as a proper inductive bias for the neural model, guiding the model to learn the underlying physics of the chemical interactions.
 We further improved the model performance by augmenting training data with protein-ligand complexes from the wider chemical and structural diversity.
 We analyzed the effects of the physics-informed model and the data augmentation through the ablation study and found that both contribute to the model generalization.
+These strategies can be readily adopted to other science fields where similar data problems are expected and the related physics is well-established.
+Such applications would include materials design, structural biology, and particle physics.
+The similar improvement in the generalization reported in the atomistic modeling of solid materials\cite{Pun} is one such example.

 Our model can enjoy further practical advantages such as the physical interpretation of predicted DTI values and the reduction in false positives via uncertainty quantification.
 Obtaining binding free energy for every atom-atom pair opens up a possibility of further interpretation.
-This useful information can later be used to optimize drug candidates to attain better binding affinity.
+This useful information can later be used to optimize drug candidates to attain better binding affinity by joining our model with generative models such as Imrie \textit{et al} \cite{imrie2020deep}.
 Also, we introduced an uncertainty estimator for DTI prediction models and evaluated the quality of estimation for PIGNet.
 As predictions in high uncertainty can possibly be false positives, the uncertainty quantification has practical benefits in virtual screening scenarios.